secretlounge/secretlounge-ng/README.md

 To run the bot in the background use a systemd service (preferred) or screen/tmux.

-Note that you can also install it as a normal Python module and run it from anywhere like `python -m secretlounge_ng`, which I won't explain here.
+Note that you can also install it as a normal Python module and run it from anywhere like `python3 -m secretlounge_ng`, which I won't explain here.

 ## @BotFather Setup